replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/advanced-options.md

 curl https://kurl.sh/latest | sudo bash -s force-reapply-addons
 ```

+For more information about installing with kURL with advanced options, see [Install with kURL](https://kurl.sh/docs/install-with-kurl/).

 The install scripts are idempotent.
 Re-run the scripts with different flags to change the behavior of the installer.

 ## Reference